Why nuclear power?

-EDF Energy is proposing to build a new nuclear power station at Hinkley Point C, as the first of a fleet of new nuclear plants expected in Britain in the coming years.
+EDF Energy is building a new nuclear power station at Hinkley Point C, the first of a fleet of new nuclear plants expected in Britain in the coming years.
 These will go a long way towards securing the UK’s future energy supply.

 Low carbon electricity